kubesphere/website/content/en/_index.md

       content: Running and using Apps on Kubernetes has never been so easy
       icon: /images/home/80.svg
       children:
-        - content: Deploy and upgrade Apps in one click, without underlying infrastructure consideration
+        - content: Deploy and upgrade Apps with one click to transparent underlying infrastructure
         - content: Provide on-demand container resources and HPA, hardening the reliabity and flexibility of your applications
         - content: Import any Helm repository in seconds to visually deploy and upgrade applications
         - content: Support operation in application store, including metering and billing for applications (coming soon)

 section4:
   title: Key Features
-  content: If you are seeking for an open source project that rivals a commercial product, KubeSphere is your choice. <br>The Roadmap lists planned features and you can raise a proposal to contribute your ideas to the community.
+  content: If you are seeking an open source project that rivals a commercial product, KubeSphere is your choice. <br>The Roadmap lists planned features and you can raise a proposal to contribute your ideas to the community.
   children:
     - name: Provisioning Kubernetes
       icon: /images/home/provisioning-kubernetes.svg